dsp-uga/goucher/README.md

 * `--dataset` : this sets the path to the training files. target folder should contain one folder per sample and they have to comply to the original dataset format
 * `--testset` : this is the path test samples, this folder should contain one folder per each sample and they should follow the original dataset's format
-* `--model` : this sets the model to either of UNET/FCN/tiramisu
+* `--model` : this sets the model to either of unet/dualinputunet/of/ofmag
 * `--train` : if supplied training will be done
 * `--exportpath` : set the path to which numpy arrays for train and test file as well as model will be saved. note that this same path will be used to load them
 * `--predict` : if supplied, prediction will also be done on the data set
 * `--logfile` : sets the path to the logging file
-* `--preprocessor` : selects the preprocessor to be applied to the dataset
+* `--preprocessor` : selects the preprocessor to be applied to the dataset either of  everyother/basicvar/opticalflow/ofmag
 * `--batch` : sets the batch size for the training models, this only applies to UNET and FCN
+* `--continuetraining` : forces netwoerk to load from file and continue trainging based on a pretrained model

 Sample ruuning command